 In real estate, title simply refers to your legal ownership of a property and your right to use it.
 A deed is the actual legal document proving that you own the property.

 Whether you’re researching rates or looking to buy a home, Credible is here to help.
-You can compare prequalified rates from our partner lenders in just a few minutes.
+You can compare our partner lenders in just a few minutes.

 What is title insurance?